-Patrick Nugent is a writer, educator, historical tour guide, and Doctor of Philosophy in American Studies.
-His research and teaching efforts investigate the intersections between place, race, and environment.
-At Washington College, he teaches environmental and cultural studies in addition to spearheading public history projects focused on the history of the Chesapeake Bay.
+Patrick Nugent is an urban, environmental, and public historian of twentieth-century America.
+His research and teaching efforts investigate the intersections between place, race, culture, and environment.
+At Washington College, he teaches courses on twentieth century American culture and politics in addition to collaborating on public and oral history projects with fellow faculty, staff, students, and community members.

 He received his Ph.D. in American Studies from George Washington University in August 2016 and taught there, at Brooklyn College, and now at Washington College, where he is the Deputy Director of the Starr Center for the Study of the American Experience as well as a Lecturer of History.
 In 2017, his dissertation, “The Urban Environmental Order: Planning and Politics on Staten Island, 1945-1984,” won the John Reps Prize for best doctoral dissertation in American city and regional planning history.
 In May of the same year, the Journal of Planning History published his article, “From the Richmond Parkway to the Staten Island Greenbelt: The Rise of Ecological Zoning in New York City.”